 Sharks, right?
 Believe it or not, animal life should be the least of your concerns.
 Out of the 100 scuba deaths that occur each year, almost none are due to sharks.
 And of those that are shark-related, all happened in shallow waters where the victim was standing or swimming close to the shore, not while they were diving.

 Equipment Malfunction: The majority of the time that there is an accident underwater, it involves equipment malfunctions or failure to follow safety procedures.
-That is why you should never dive alone.
+That is why you always dive with a buddy and stick together.
 If one diver is incapacitated for whatever reason, then he or she may need assistance to survive that incident.

 “The Bends” or Decompression Illness: You will experience this if you rise to the water’s surface too quickly.
 Symptoms of the bends include nausea, vomiting, paralysis, and in rare cases, even death.
 People may ascend too quickly because they are inexperienced or panicking and want to get out of the water as fast as possible.
 Unfortunately, this just leads to more trouble, so it is best to take your time and stay calm.
 If left untreated, it is possible to die from decompression sickness.